Creating a Clustered Bar Chart using SPSS Statistics (cont...)

 Published with written permission from SPSS Statistics, IBM Corporation.

-Note: You can also change the order of the categories of the independent variable that was entered into the "Cluster on X: set color" box (i.e., the independent variable, Gender) by clicking on "GroupColor (Bar1)" in the Edit Properties of: box and then following the procedure above (i.e., use the Up and Down arrows to change the order of the categories in the Order: box).
+Note: You can also change the order of the categories of the independent variable that was entered into the "Cluster on X: set color" box (i.e., the independent variable, Gender) by clicking on "GroupColor (Bar1)" in the Edit Properties of: box and then following the procedure above (i.e., use the and arrows to change the order of the categories in the Order: box).
 The Element Properties dialogue box when "GroupColor (Bar1)" is selected is shown below:

 Published with written permission from SPSS Statistics, IBM Corporation.

-9. Click on the OK button in the Chart Builder dialogue box to generate the clustered bar chart, as shown below:
+Again, remember to click on the button if you made any changes. - Click on the button in the Chart Builder dialogue box to generate the clustered bar chart, as shown below:

 Published with written permission from SPSS Statistics, IBM Corporation.